lisabardelli/Notes-app/README.md

 # Notes-app
-A frontend single-page app using only pure Javascript
+A frontend single-page app where users can make notes.

+This has been built using only pure Javascript.

+## User stories ##

 ```
 As a programmer